MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 Only one of these servers will actually execute this Job.
 To execute a Runbook on many servers, you will have to run those many number of Jobs and explicitly set the servers one-by-one.

 >[!NOTE]
-> Enter the parameters in the form, else the form will not be considered.
+> Enter the parameters in the form, else the form won't be considered.

 When the form is submitted, a disappearing popup is shown on the top right to notify whether the job was successfully queued or not.